 What Food is Really About

 For me, these meals are a powerful reminder of what food is really about — connection, stories, and tradition.
 While not every meal can be as special as these holiday meals — whether you celebrate Passover, Easter, Ramadan with the iftar, or any other holiday — all meals can bring us to together, elicit reactions (hopefully good, but sometimes not), and provide a space to share stories, hopes, and dreams.

 Do you have food traditions for special occasions that bring you joy or go back generations?
 I’d love to hear about them in the comments!

-And if you’d like your regular family meals to become a meaningful and less stressful experience, try a two-week free trial of our meal planning service.
+And if you’d like your regular family meals to become a meaningful and less stressful experience, try a free trial of our meal planning service.